ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## **What is Hack the Recovery about?**

 The hack is all about monitoring and comparing unemployment levels in the state of Indiana.
 Wondering about the profiles of the people who are likely to make unemployment claims?
 This data science challenge will ask participants to predict the unemployment claims in Indiana using real world data.
 We preprocessed large, actual, granular datasets from our partner and we will stream them in real-time so that you can work with almost real-time data.
 This challenge will run for a week, offering participants the opportunity to learn while working with real-time data.
 There are multiple submission opportunities but only the two best submission count for the final scoring.
-The submission should contain predictive statistical models as well as visualizations.
+The submission should contain predictive statistical models that you have tried.
 This long-term hack is a unique opportunity to help the society tackle the challenges of unemployment and help companies find the right talents that are out there.

 If you sign-up to our platform, you can follow along about updates and new challenges.